Food Scraps and Recycling

 About

-The Food Scraps and Recycling program, funded by Sacramento County’s Sac Green Team and the City of Sacramento, is designed to reduce the amount of compostable and recyclable trash ending up in landfills.
-Municipal solid waste (MSW) landfills are the third largest source of human-related methane emissions in the United States, accounting for approximately 14.1 % of these emissions in 2017.
+The Food Scraps and Recycling Program is designed to reduce the amount of compostable and recyclable trash ending up in landfills.
+Municipal Solid Waste (MSW) landfills are the third largest source of human-related methane emissions in the United States, accounting for approximately 14.1 % of these emissions in 2017.
 California’s Short-Lived Climate Pollutant Reduction Strategy, Senate Bill 1383, aims to reduce emissions by requiring schools, businesses, and residential housing to recycle their organic waste.
-To aid in this effort and foster healthier lungs, BREATHE teams up with local K-12 schools to educate students and staff on the environmental impacts of landfills and the benefits of composting.
+To aid in this effort and foster healthier lungs, BREATHE teams up with local PreK-12 schools to educate students and staff on the environmental impacts of landfills and the benefits of composting.
 This work paves the way for a cleaner and more sustainable future.

 Who can participate?